JOKR launches in New York with a different take on on-demand delivery – TechCrunch

 For end users, there are no order minimums and no delivery fees.

-data is the key ingredient of how we build the business to identify what customers need and put an emphasis of also on only what they need, but also when they need it.
-And what point of time, which day, which week which month, whether it’s in the morning or in the evening, and built a dynamic inventory and catalog management system is able to rotate inventory, provide inventory and pre forecast in suggests for customers, those type of consumer goods, and the corresponding time and if you presented and forecast the time.
+Data is the key ingredient to identify what customers need and put an emphasis not only on what they need, but also when they need it.
+And what point of time, which day, which week, which month, whether it’s in the morning or in the evening, and build a dynamic inventory and catalog management system that is able to rotate inventory, provide inventory and pre-forecast suggestions for customers, those type of consumer goods, and the corresponding time.

 JOKR procures the goods sold on the app directly from brands, manufacturers and wholesalers.
-In other words, you can think of the service as a sort of ghost kitchen for groceries and every day items.
+In other words, you can think of the service as a sort of ghost kitchen for groceries and everyday items.

 “We are a platform that is not relying on any type of consumer charges,” said Wenzel.
 “Hence, the business is predominantly a business that generates revenue out of the respective product costs.
 Our ability to procure directly, and cut out middlemen in terms of wholesalers, distributors, supermarkets themselves, allows us to tap into a margin pool that is higher than that of traditional online marketplaces, which would only pick a product from existing stores, supermarkets, and then need to apply a delivery fee in order to make their proposition work.”

-Note: Editors Note: This article originally stated that JOKR launches today.
-It has been updated for accuracy.